-1. The spending policy shall be determined annually using the moving-average method.
+- 1. The spending policy shall be determined annually using the moving- average method.
 Using a moving-average method of determining year-to-year spending will allow the Board of Trustees to smooth distributions from the aggregate portfolio.
-The "portfolio value" shall be based on the average of the past twenty (20) quarter-end market values of the total portfolio multiplied by the spending rate, with a budgeting lead of one year.
-That is, the moving-average will be determined one year before the fiscal year in which the funds are to be spent.
-This method serves two purposes:

-a.
-It provides for more consistent and predictable spending for the programs supported by the endowment.
+The "portfolio value" shall be based on the average of the past twenty (20) quarterend market values of the total portfolio multiplied by the spending rate.
+The spending rate has been established at 4.5 percent (4.5%).
+The formula shall be applied to the twenty quarters ending each September 30th.
+This method serves two purposes: - a.
+It provides for more consistent and predictable spending for the programs supported by the endowment. - b.

-b.
 It allows the Board of Trustees to design an investment strategy which is more aggressive with a higher expected return than might be the case if spending were determined by annual investment performance.
 With the annual determination method, there is a tendency to pay out the "excess" earnings during periods of over performance, while maintaining a certain absolute dollar floor of spending during periods of underperformance.
 Over the long term, this may result in erosion of principal.
-Therefore, by smoothing the spending, the endowment reduces the likelihood of principal erosion due to portfolio volatility.
-2. Pledges receivable shall be deducted from the "portfolio value" of each fund before determining the spending allocations.
+Therefore, by smoothing the spending, the endowment reduces the likelihood of principal erosion due to portfoliovolatility.

+Pledges receivable shall be deducted from the "portfolio value" of each fund before determining the spending allocations.
 The "portfolio value" is defined as the funds opening contributions and all subsequent contributions and earnings (net of fees) to that fund.
 This will avoid overstating the dollars available for spending due to factoring in funds we had not yet received.